Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

-It is further to be noted that the occurrence of bridges in a graph model can significantly affect the empirical test results and influences the evaluation of the computability of complex algorithms.
-Since bridges are also unfavourable for our models, we provide an algorithm that allows to identify and to remove them to ensure that we obtain a connected, bridge-free graph that serves as representation of large-scale static homogeneous WSNs.
+Further, we assume that the occurrence of bridges in a graph model significantly affects the empirical test results and influences the evaluation of the computability of complex algorithms.
+To validate this hypothesis, we provide an algorithm allowing to identify and to remove bridges.
+The result is a connected, bridge-free graph that serves as representation of large-scale static homogeneous WSNs.
 To identify possible bridges in our $\lambda$-precision UDGs, our generator utilises the NetworkX library.
-Then, we add edges to our UDGs until no more bridge-connected components are left.
 Our general algorithm selects one of the identified bridges.
 Each node in the bridge indicates one of the bridge connected components.
 Thus, we determine a new edge that connects both components which in turn do not include either of the nodes of the bridge.
 Subsequently, we start over with the next bridge connecting two remaining bridge-connected components.
-If there are no more bridge-connected components left, we are finished.
+The algorithm repeats the process until there are no more bridge-connected components left.
 A special case that needs to be treated before running the general algorithm is the appearance of {\itshape bridge paths}.
-Here, it is necessary to treat those first to prevent infinite loops.
+We treat those first to prevent the general algorithm from infinitely looping.
 In such a case, we start at one end of the bridge path $P$ incorporating the nodes $v_s$, $v_{s+1}$, \ldots, $v_{s+k}$ and the edges $\{\{v_s, v_{s+1}\},\{v_{s+1}, v_{s+2}\},\ldots,\{v_{s+k-1},v_{s+k}\}\}$ of the graph $G=(V,E)$.
 Starting at $v_s$ of the bridge path, we add an edge to the graph from $v_s$ to the next but one node $v_{s+2}$.
 This procedure has to be repeated for each node except the nodes $v_{k-1}$ and $v_{k}$.
 After applying this procedure, all bridge paths have been eliminated from the graph and the general algorithm to remove the bridges of the graph can be executed.